-Benjamin Franklin Elementary Mathematics and Science School recognizes that issues pertaining to the legal and physical custody of students are complicated and can impact the student's educational experience.
+Benjamin Franklin Elementary/Middle Mathematics and Science School recognizes that issues pertaining to the legal and physical custody of students are complicated and can impact the student's educational experience.
 Parents/legal guardians are strongly encouraged to stay involved with their child(ren)'s academic progress.
 Unless a court order decrees otherwise and is on file with our Secretary/Data Manager, either parent or legal guardian who is on record in Power School may view education records and attend school functions or school meetings regarding the student.
 Official notices and report cards will be sent to the parent or legal guardian with primary physical custody (domiciliary parent) during the school year.
-It is the responsibility of the parent or legal custodian with primary physical custody should not take place during school hours or on school property.
+It is the responsibility of the parent or legal custodian with primary physical custody to provide current copies of court orders to the school.
+Child visitation and exchange of custody should not take place during school hours or on school property.
 The school reserves the right to prohibit parents or legal guardians from entering the school grounds if their conduct becomes disruptive to the school environment.